MeteoSwiss-APN/devops/docs/_sources/CodeDev.rst.txt

 COSMO
 -------------

-Compiling cosmo in a working directory where it is being develop will be different in two cases:
+We distinguish two sceneraios for compiling cosmo from a working directory:

  * :ref:`Compile a local version of COSMO` (that will also compile the C++ dycore locally)
  * :ref:`Compile cosmo against a master/release version of the dycore` (that has already been installed by jenkins)